 - pinch of salt

 Place the cranberries, sugar, water, salt, orange juice, orange zest, lime zest, half of the lime juice and one teaspoon of cinnamon in a pot and bring to a gentle boil over medium-medium high heat.
 Cover and cook until the cranberries have popped and formed a sauce.
+Keep an eye on it.
+Stir and adjust the heat as needed.
 Turn off the heat and add the bourbon, away from the heat source.
 Be careful when adding alcohol to any hot sauce.
 Return the pot to the stove and bring to a boil to burn off the alcohol.
-Keep it on a gentle boil and add the cornstarch/water mixture or potato starch/water mixture.
+Keep it on a gentle boil and stir in the cornstarch/water mixture or potato starch/water mixture.
 Let it cook for an additional 1-2 minutes.
 Stir in the rest of the lime juice and the 1/4 teaspoon of cinnamon.
 Enjoy!